 We promote pupils' spiritual, moral, social and cultural (SMSC) development to prepare all pupils for the opportunities, responsibilities and experiences of adult life.
-We incorporate opportunities for SMSC across the curriculum, including giving consideration to Fundamental British Values and PREVENT, whilst placing an emphasis of personal identity and belonging to the wider global community.
+We incorporate opportunities for SMSC across the curriculum, including giving consideration to Fundamental British Values and PREVENT, whilst placing an emphasis of celebrating personal identity and belonging to the wider global community.

-SCA recognises that young people with learning difficulties have unique abilities and ways of learning.
+We recognise that young people with learning difficulties have unique abilities and ways of learning.
 We acknowledge that our pupils are likely to remain functioning at a cognitive level well below their chronological age for most of their school career and adult lives.

 Correspondingly, our learners typically have inefficient and slow information processing speeds, little general knowledge, limited strategies for thinking and learning, and difficulties with generalisation and problem solving.
 Additionally, many of our learners find abstract or conceptual thinking a significant challenge.

 Subsequently, we offer curricula which are appropriate for the needs of our learners, which we define as Pre-Formal, Semi-Formal or Formal modes.
-Definitions of our curricula modes can be found in appendix 3.
-Additionally, some pupils follow a highly personalised individual curriculum, which may draw on other curricula modes.
+Definitions of our curricula modes can be found in Appendix 3.

-Elements of the three modes are delivered across the school and across chronological age groups, based on the learning needs of the pupils.
+Elements of the three modes are delivered across the schools and across chronological age groups, based on the learning needs of the pupils.
 We recognise that many, but not all, of our learners will move across different curricula modes over time.